 - Unofficial Shoreline Community College transcripts are included

 - Official transcripts from other US college(s) and FIS or WES transcripts are included.
-Transcripts sent to the MLT Program and SCC Admissions must be received by the application deadline, May 10.
+Transcripts sent to the MLT Program and Shoreline Community College Admissions must be received by the application deadline, May 10.

 - Photocopy of placement test scores, if English and/or math courses are not on a college transcript.

-- Course Substitution Waiver form(s) is/ are included in the application packet.
-If prerequisite courses are taken at another college and not listed on the MLT Program Equivalency Grid, then Submit Course Substitution Waiver (CSW) form.
-CSW form must be completed prior to application.
+- Course Substitution Waiver form(s) is/are included in the application packet.
+If prerequisite courses are taken at another college and not listed on the MLT Program Equivalency Grid, then submit a Course Substitution Waiver (CSW) form.
+The CSW form must be completed prior to application.
 Unofficial transcripts and course description can be submitted with the Course Substitution Waiver form.

 - Spring registration for currently enrolled course at another college is included.
-We will be able to check Shoreline CC spring enrollment.
+We will be able to check Shoreline Community College spring enrollment.

 - Two completed Recommendation Forms: one recommendation must be from an instructor, the second recommendation may be from an instructor, personal, or professional reference.
 Return forms to the MLT Program.
-If Recommendation Form is given to the applicant, it must be received in sealed envelope with reference signature on sealed envelope flap.
+If a Recommendation Form is given to the applicant, it must be received in a sealed envelope with the references' signature on the sealed envelope flap.

 - Completed Employment Verification Form.
 Form is returned to the MLT Program.
-If Employment Verification Form is given to the applicant, it must be received in sealed envelope with employer signature on sealed envelope flap.
+If Employment Verification Form is given to the applicant, it must be received in a sealed envelope with the employers' signature on the sealed envelope flap.